Wauwilermoos internment camp: Conditions, human rights violations, and inspections

 Under the title "Das ist ein Skandal, Mit Hunden gehetzt" ("This is a scandal, rushed with dogs") the Swiss newspaper Berner Tagwacht reported on 7January 1944 the fate of the Soviet internee Dobrolyubov in late November 1943.
 After a failed escape from Wauwilermoos, Dobrolyubov was condemned to the punishment cell.
 Because he was sick, Dobrolyubov asked to be sent to the camp's sickroom, but this was denied by Béguin.
 When Dobrolyubov argued, a dog was sent in, pulling him to the ground and tearing his clothes.
-A guard kicked the internee lying on the ground before Dobroliubov was sent to the punishment cell.
+A guard kicked the internee lying on the ground before Dobrolyubov was sent to the punishment cell.

 Symforian Dziedic, a Polish lieutenant, was voluntarily returned to Switzerland after fleeing to France.
 After a second attempt to escape at the end of 1943, he was imprisoned in Wauwilermoos again.
 Béguin locked Dziedic, as described by the lieutenant, in an "arrest local beside the pigsty".
 Dziedic had to take off his uniform and put on rags, and was paraded through the camp.

 In the second half of December 1943, the then 26 Soviet internees were sent, along with other detainees, to fetch wood from the forest.
 They were accompanied by several guards with dogs who ordered the soldiers to collect significantly more wood than normal and take it to the prison camp, 1.5 km from the forest.
 The Soviet internees refused to comply with this, and a guard fired his gun into the air and set the dogs on his prisoners.
 For this alleged resistance, soldier Malfejw was detained for ten days in the punishment cell.

 In a fight among inmates of barrack 29 on 28September 1944, a 27-year-old Soviet internee was shot by the guards and another wounded by two bullets.

 Robert Gamperl, probably a German refugee, reached Switzerland in November 1943.
 He and other internees in camp Lindenhof-Witzwil had refused to work.
 He was "punished with twenty days sharp arrest and transfer to the prison camp Wauwilermoos for three months" on the grounds that the detainees had wanted to force an investigation of the camp's "undemocratic and inhumane conditions".
 On 30April 1944 Gamperl asked the Swiss Commissariat for Internment by letter to "review the real reasons, a hearing by the legal officer and reprieve to the clarification of the matter".
 His letter was never forwarded from Wauwilermoos; neither were letters from Alfred Friedrich and Josef Haslinger.